 We’re happy to give your online business reviews an in-depth evaluation to discover why your reviews are disappearing.

 While Google doesn’t outline every aspect of their spam detection algorithm, they do provide specific Google review content guidelines.
-If a Google review has been deleted from your business page, ask yourself the following questions to help narrow down the reason your Google My Business review went missing.
+If a Google review has been deleted from your business page, ask yourself the following questions to help narrow down the reason your Google Business Profile review went missing.
 Google will remove reviews that violate their review content guidelines.

 1. Was there a URL in the review?